310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori nod %}
 Ooh, this is so good!
-You really sound mascot-like!
+You really sound yuruchara-like!

 You even mimicked the sound!
 You’re amazing as always, Shinobu-kun.
 The role suits you perfectly…♪
 {% endbubble %}

 {% bubble Shinobu v2 %}
 You think so?
-Heheh, you’re so knowledgeable about mascots, so it makes me really happy to be praised by you, Midori-kun.
+Heheh, you’re so knowledgeable about yurucharas, so it makes me really happy to be praised by you, Midori-kun.
 {% endbubble %}

 {% bubble Midori norsmile %}